wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 permalink: integrations_new_changed_2022.html
 summary: New and changed Wavefront integrations released in 2022.
 ---
-Wavefront continuously adds new integrations to the existing set, and improves available integrations.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront)continuously adds new integrations to the existing set, and improves available integrations.

 This document lists new and changed integrations for 2022.
 For earlier releases, see [New and Changed Integrations in 2021](integrations_new_changed_2021.html)[New and Changed Integrations in 2019-2020](integrations_new_changed_2020.html).
 * We have a separate document for [Integrations Release Notes](integrations_new_changed.html).